Skip to content

 Talk to Current and Former Creators

-Ask the agency for references — at least two current creators and ideally one who left on good terms.
-If they refuse to provide references, that’s a deal-breaker.
+Ask the agency for at least two current creator references and ideally one who left on good terms.
+If they refuse to provide references, that’s a deal-breaker — no justification, no exception.

 When you talk to references, ask: